"A drone is not yogurt — it has no expiration date"

 — Statement on mobilization, April 2026

-"It's necessary to reach a casualty balance of around 30–35 thousand per month to equalize the influx and losses of enemy manpower"
+"It's necessary to reach a loss balance of around 30–35 thousand per month to equalize the influx and attrition of enemy manpower"

 — March 2025, on systematic attrition of enemy personnel

-"The Freedom-Loving Ukrainian Bird is used rationally—nightly escalation of long-range sanctions"
+"The Freedom-Loving Ukrainian Bird is used rationally — every night we escalate the implementation of long-range sanctions"

 — Telegram channel, on strategic strikes deep into Russia